 Peter Pan and the Lost Boys

-We’re clapping our hands for these whimsical costumes featuring Peter Pan and his Lost Boys.
-Grab a little creative pixie dust and fly over to A Beautiful Mess for a closer look at the costumes and to check out the how-to.
-It’s easy to re-create if you just believe!
+We're clapping our hands for these whimsical costumes featuring Peter Pan and his Lost Boys.
+Grab a little pixie dust and fly over to A Beautiful Mess for a closer look at the costumes.
+It's easy to re-create if you just believe!
 You can even make your pixie dust by clicking here.

 The family over at Tell Love and Party knows how to celebrate Halloween.
 And since few things say Halloween more than creatures of the night, the family chose to embrace their inner monsters for this freakishly fabulous group costume.
 Featuring Frankenstein, his bride, a mini mummy, and baby bat, you'll find all the how-tos and close-ups of the spook-tacular makeup here.

 The family behind Chris Loves Julia took this awesome film-themed photo for the invitation to their annual costume bash.
 A flashback to a favorite childhood movie, the kids may not be familiar with The Sandlot, but they'll love the fun summery costumes.

 LEGO Movie Family

-This group costume, a collection of favorite characters from the latest LEGO film, requires a substantial time commitment, but the results are definitely worth the effort.
+This group costume, a collection of favorite characters from the popular LEGO film, requires a substantial time commitment, but the results are definitely worth the effort.
 Taking the creator about 70 hours to create, find the materials and download the how-to at Instructables.

 A League of Their Own

 The family behind Pretty Plain Janes hit a home run with this movie-themed group costume.
 Complete with a ballpark candy vendor, head over to the blog for a closer look at the individual ensembles.

 The search is over!
 We spotted this ultra-coordinated family costume over at Say Yes.
 Easy to pull together from items likely already in your closet, check out the site to discover even more amazing group costume ideas.